 How many types of schooling do you know of?

-It’s an unusual and humbling feeling when you realise how much you really just don’t know.
 When I was pregnant with my first child, my husband and I spoke about schooling and day care.
 Back then we were in Sydney and there were 18 month waiting lists to get in the 0-2 yr old baby rooms in the daycare centres.
 In case you were wondering, yes some people actually had their children’s names down before they conceived!

 We knew a couple where the husband actually left the hospital the day his daughter was born.
 He went to the school’s enrolment office he wanted his daughter to attend just to put her name on the wait list!
 Back then we looked at all kinds of schooling.
 Initially we looked at the mainstream schools being public, private and catholic and then beyond to the lesser known educational avenues of Montessori and Steiner.

 Since then I’ve explored and learned about other methods like homeschooling, unschooling and road schooling.

 I felt I was cluey about schooling until I found out there is another method.
 World schooling!
 Some may see it as a new movement or a new fad, but if you look into it you will see it is not a new thing at all.
 It has its own little community of families all over the world that help and support each other to teach their children whilst travelling.
 Some unschool, some home school and some still attend an actual school campus when they are not travelling.

 So what is world schooling it and how does it work?
 And, why does my heart leap with excitement when I think about the opportunity we have to try this method with our children?